Unstructured-IO/unstructured/docs/source/getting_started.rst

 In this section, we'll cut right to the chase and get to the most important part of the library: partitioning a document.
 The goal of document partitioning is to read in a source document, split the document into sections, categorize those sections, and extract the text associated with those sections.
 Depending on the document type, unstructured uses different methods for partitioning a document.
-We'll cover those in a later training notebook.
+We'll cover those in a later section.
 For now, we'll use the simplest API in the library, the ``partition`` function.
 The ``partition`` function will detect the filetype of the source document and route it to the appropriate partitioning function.
 You can try out the partition function by running the cell below.